CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_solarbox/2b_libre_solar_applications_en.md

 A stationary structure can be used for the energy supply of a small house or allotment gardening.
 Small means low power requirements.
 It is not the goal to supply a large production hall with x machines, but typical electrical loads in a 2 person household.
 If more power is needed it is possible to connect several components together to achieve a distributed system.

 Typical stationary applications that are possbible with Libre Solar:
-- flats
+- Apartments
-- tiny houses or normal houses
+- Tiny houses or normal houses
 - Fablabs

 The following figure shows the general system architecture of a decentralized direct current (DC) energy grid.
 By pressing the red marked points, you will find a description of the individual components.